felipeall/resumeio-to-pdf/README.md

 # Resume.io to PDF

 Download your resume from [resume.io](https://resume.io) as a PDF file.
-Open the application, enter your resume `secureId` and click the download button.
+Open the application, enter your resume `renderingToken` and click the download button.
 It will automatically download your resume as image files, merge and convert them to a PDF file, and run OCR to extract the text and make it searchable.

 <div align="center"><a href="https://resumeio-to-pdf.fly.dev/"><img src="https://github.com/felipeall/resumeio-to-pdf/assets/20917430/a0479dc5-ceb8-4532-826d-eae98649a089" width="700" /></a></div>

-#### How to find your secureId
+#### How to find your renderingToken

 Go to https://resume.io/api/app/resumes

 You will see a list of your resumes.
-Find the one you want to download and get the `secureId` from the payload.
+Find the one you want to download and get the `renderingToken` from the payload.
 Example:

 ![image](https://github.com/felipeall/resumeio-to-pdf/assets/20917430/54fb20b3-2dc1-45ca-860c-8eadac779799)